MAX Green Line: Service

-TriMet designates the Green Line as a "Frequent Service" route.
-Green Line trains operate on weekdays from 3:20 am to 1:10 am the next day and on weekends from 4:15 am to 1:10 am.
-Service runs every 15 minutes during most of the day, but frequency is reduced to 30 minutes during late, off-peak hours.
-End-to-end travel from Clackamas Town Center Transit Center to the PSU South stations takes 50 minutes.
-Some morning PSU-bound trains become Orange Line trains from Union Station, while some morning Clackamas-bound trains start off as Blue Line trains and turn into Green Line trains at Gateway Transit Center.
-Additionally, some evening eastbound trains turn into Blue Line trains at Rose Quarter Transit Center.
+TriMet designates the Green Line as a "Frequent Service" route, which means that service runs every 15 minutes during most of the day.
+Frequency is reduced to 30 minutes during early and late off-peak hours.
+Trains operate on weekdays from 4:16 am to 1:06 am the next day and on weekends from 5:42 am to 1:03 am.
+End-to-end travel from Clackamas Town Center Transit Center to Gateway Transit Center takes 19 minutes.

 Ridership

 The Green Line averaged 11,202 riders in May 2025, the third busiest in the MAX system.
 Before the start of construction, a PSU study estimated the Green Line would carry 46,500 riders by 2025.
 TriMet had projected an average of 25,250 riders on weekdays for the first year, but fewer people than expected actually rode the line on the first weekday service.
 By the following month, TriMet had recorded approximately 17,000 trips per day.
 The average daily ridership in June 2010 was 19,500, increasing to 24,300 by April 2012.

 In September 2019, the Green Line was the third-busiest MAX service with an average weekday ridership of 19,160, 1,480 fewer riders than the previous year.
 The drop in ridership—experienced systemwide—is attributed to crime and lower-income riders being forced out of the inner city by rising housing prices.